sutrolabs/census-docs/destinations/slack.md

 Navigate to the [**Syncs**](https://app.getcensus.com/syncs) page in Census and click the **New Sync** button.

-### 🎚 Setup up your Source, Destination, and Sync Key
+### 🎚 Setup your Source, Destination, and Sync Key

 You'll need to start by specifying how to identify entries in your data warehouse that should trigger a Sync:

-* For Source > **Connection**, select the data warehouse you connected in step 2.
+- For Source > **Connection**, select the data warehouse you connected in step 2.
-* For Source > **Source**, select the model you created in step 3.
+- For Source > **Source**, select the model you created in step 3.
-* For Destination > **Connection**, select Slack
+- For Destination > **Connection**, select Slack
-* For Destination > **Object**, Message should be auto-selected
+- For Destination > **Object**, Message should be auto-selected
-* Next, pick the column that uniquely identifies each record in your data source.
+- Next, pick the column that uniquely identifies each record in your data source.
 Census will use this to identify new records that need to be used to send messages to Slack.

 <figure><img src="../.gitbook/assets/Screenshot 2023-06-21 at 2.53.41 PM.png" alt=""><figcaption></figcaption></figure>

 ### 💬 **Setup your Message**

-* Select the Slack channel you'd like to send messages to.
+- Select the Slack channel you'd like to send messages to.
-* Finally, use the text editor to customize the message that you wish to send.
+- Finally, use the text editor to customize the message that you wish to send.
-  * To embed values from the trigger columns or to mention users or channels from your Slack account, use the dropdown that will appear.
+  - To embed values from the trigger columns or to mention users or channels from your Slack account, use the dropdown that will appear.
 If the list is long, try the search function.

 <figure><img src="../.gitbook/assets/Screenshot 2023-06-21 at 2.56.10 PM.png" alt=""><figcaption></figcaption></figure>

 ### 🧪 Test your Slack message

-* Click the Run Test button to see a single random record sent to your destination.
+- Click the Run Test button to see a single random record sent to your destination.
 For testing, you may want to temporarily change the destination message yourself.

 <figure><img src="../.gitbook/assets/Screenshot 2023-06-21 at 3.16.57 PM.png" alt=""><figcaption></figcaption></figure>

 ### ☑️ Finishing touches

-* Click the **Finish** button and you'll be taken to your new notification.
+- Click the **Finish** button and you'll be taken to your new notification.
 You can now Schedule the sync to run on a schedule or run it manually yourself.

 <figure><img src="../.gitbook/assets/CleanShot 2022-10-11 at 11.02.21@2x.png" alt=""><figcaption><p>Configure your new Notification to run on a set schedule or run it manually.</p></figcaption></figure>